 5.)
 How are different generational preferences influencing the design of small spaces?

-Join this Twitter discussion
+Join this Twitter conversation

-on Wednesday, October 9
+on Wednesday, June 10

-from 2 to 3pm
+from 2 to 3pm eastern

 by adding #KBtribechat to your tweets!